Hellenic Football Federation: History

-The Hellenic Football Federation (HFF) was founded on 14 November 1926 by a decision of the three major Unions of the country: Athens, Piraeus and Thessalonica.
+The Hellenic Football Federation (H.F.F.) was founded on 14 November 1926 by a decision of the three major Football Clubs Associations of Greece: Athens F.C.A., Piraeus F.C.A. and Macedonia F.C.A..
 Its foundation marked the organization of Greek football in compliance with international standards.
 Since then, the HFF has grown into the biggest sports federation in Greece, as football in the country is regarded as the "king of sports" coming first in the preferences of sports fans.

 The HFF is considered a private legal entity and a non-profit organization with registered offices in Athens.
 It is the only exclusively qualified body in Greece to represent the interests of Greek football and prohibits any political, religious or racial discrimination.

 In 1927, the HFF became a member of FIFA and in 1954 became one of the first members of UEFA.
 Amongst its obligations as member of international sports bodies, the HFF accepts the statutes, regulations, directives and decisions issued by FIFA and UEFA.
 The HFF also has to ensure that they are accepted by all individuals and clubs in Greek football.